Marupakkam: Accolades

 Marupakkam won three awards at the 38th National Film Awards which took place in 1991: Golden Lotus Award for Best Film, Silver Lotus Award for Best Screenplay (Sethumadhavan), and Silver Lotus Award for Special Jury Award / Special Mention (Jayabharathi).
 It was the first Tamil film to win the Best Film award.
-Sivakumar was a strong contender for the National Film Award for Best Actor, but lost to Amitabh Bachchan for Agneepath.
+Sivakumar was a strong contender for the National Film Award for Best Actor in a Leading Role, but lost to Amitabh Bachchan for Agneepath.
+Sethumadhavan won the Film Fans Association Award for Best Director, and Sivakumar won for Best Character Actor.
 The film was featured at the International Film Festival of India in 2003 as part of a retrospective tribute to Sethumadhavan.

 Reception

 Marupakkam was theatrically released on 6 March 1992.
 N. Krishnaswamy of The Indian Express wrote the following week, "Sethumadhavan's narration is designed to be impressive.
 Based on Indira Parthasarathy's novella, the script of Marupakkam tries to be offbeat by withholding information and by cutting back and forth time."
 The Tamil magazine Ananda Vikatan, in a review dated 15 March 1992, applauded Marupakkam as a sharply focused film on the subject without any diversion with good editing, superb acting, re-recording at the right places and nice presentation.
 The reviewer said only Sethumadhavan could translate a simple but meaningful story by Indira Parthasarathy into an amazing film like this, and felt more such films like this must come in Tamil cinema.
 Another Tamil magazine, Kumudam, called it a "masterpiece" from Sivakumar, and said his career could be divided into two eras: "pre-Marupakkan and post-Marupakkam".
+Movieman of Madras Musings appreciated Sethumadhavan's direction for eschewing "The costumary, loud, artificial theatrics of the usual Kodambakkam Tamil film" while also praising the acting of star cast, Vaidyanathan's background score, Vasanthakumar's cinematography "that make Marupakkam a fine film at every level".